Modality and duration

 • How do you manage persistent storage in containerized applications?
 Why is this important for AI applications with databases or model files?

-• Compare virtual/dedicated machines, container services, GPU instances, managed AI services, and object storage for AI deployment.
+• Compare virtual machines, container services, GPU instances, and managed AI services.
 What are the trade-offs?

-• Walk through the high-level process of deploying a containerized AI service on a cloud virtual machine
+• What are the main steps and considerations when deploying a containerized AI service on a cloud virtual machine?

 • How would you choose between different cloud providers for your AI deployment?
 Consider factors like pricing models, service offerings, and vendor lock-in